 - Relevant background information (data, history, previous attempts)

-- The framework in which the request fits
+- The framework your request fits into

 Example: